77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 > Then how can we guarantee unique addresses?
 (LL or GUA)

-- Used by `every host` with SLAAC
-- Used `Before assign` IPv6 address to an interface
+- Used by `every host` with SLAAC `Before assign` IPv6 address to an interface
 - Host send Neighbour Solicitation to the `solicited-node` multicast group :
-    - based on the IPv6 Address `it plans to assign using SLAAC` OPT 1,2
+    - based on the IPv6 Address `host plans to assign using SLAAC` OPT 1,2
     	- if someone respond ==> It's a Duplicate!
     	- If no one respond ==> Unique Address!!

 > ([Switch-Wiki](https://techhub.hpe.com/eginfolib/networking/docs/switches/WB/16-01/5200-0135_wb_2920_ipv6/content/ch01s11.html)) with Cisco switches if DAD service is active in order to check what addresses they are using or not :

 - the cisco Switch will send a Neighbour Solicitation to the All-Nodes multicast address `(ff02::1)` and retrieve every *link-local* address in use